open-telemetry/opentelemetry-specification/specification/trace/api.md

 ### Propagated Span creation

-The API MUST provide an operation for wrapping a `SpanContext` with an object implementing the `Span` interface.
-This is done in order to expose a `SpanContext` as a `Span` in operations such as in-process `Span` propagation.
+The API MUST provide an operation for creating an object implementing the `Span` interface provided its identifiers.
+This is done in order to expose it in operations such as in-process `Span` propagation.

 If a new type is required for supporting this operation, it SHOULD be named `PropagatedSpan`.

 The behavior is defined as follows:

-- `GetContext()` MUST return the wrapped `SpanContext`.
+- It MUST have accessors for all the [span identifiers](#span-identifiers).
 - `IsRecording` MUST return `false` to signal that events, attributes and other elements are not being recorded, i.e. they are being dropped.